 Prior to finalizing construction plans and specifications for the upcoming renourishment, recently collected vibracore samples are being analyzed to determine the anticipated quantity and configuration of available beach compatible sediment within the borrow areas.
 Based on preliminary results from this analysis, thicknesses of beach quality sediment vary between 1 and 4 feet in the Little River Borrow area with only 5 percent of the total area having deposits of at least 4 feet in thickness.
-Similarly, thicknesses of beach quality sand in the Cane South Borrow area range from 1 to 10 feet with approximately 50 percent of the total area having thicknesses of less than 6 feet.
+Similarly, thicknesses of beach quality soft percent of the total area having the total area area with 0 feet.
 Finally, thicknesses of beach quality sand in the Surfside Borrow area vary from 1 to 9 feet and are equal to or less than 6 feet over approximately 50 percent of the total area.
 These results are consistent with observations during the initial construction activities.